AntoineSoetewey/optimal-asset-allocation/README.md

 # Optimal asset allocation
-Shiny app with an example of optimal asset allocation
+Shiny app with an example of optimal asset allocation.
+More information: https://antoinesoetewey.shinyapps.io/optimal-asset-allocation/